 First, it may be the defining experience which tells you whether or not you want to be a physician.
 Why?

 Well, shadowing gives you a very tangible sense of what life is like for a practicing physician.
 Through working alongside a physician, you can get a unique insight into what happens in a day in the life of a physician.Shadowing gives you a very tangible sense of what life is like for a practicing physician.Click To Tweet

 You get a sense of what it’s like working with patients, working with other health care practitioners (nurses, PAs, and others), and what the challenges and rewards are of working in the medical profession.

-There are several times when shadowing can be useful.
-First, it can be useful in high school or college when you’re trying to figure out if you’d like to be a physician.
+Let’s go over all three of these.
+First, shadowing doctors can be useful in high school or college when you’re trying to figure out if you’d like to be a physician.
 Maybe you’re trying to choose your major and better define your future career path.
-Shadowing can be hugely helpful here, as it can give you a real sense of what kind of work physicians do.
+Shadowing can be very helpful here, as it can give you a real sense of the work physicians do.

-Before doing anything, think about which medical specialties might capture your interest.
-You need to choose an area of medicine before you find a physician to work with, however, sometimes you might get an opportunity to work with someone in a field you didn’t think you’d be interested in.
-Don’t pass on such opportunities—they can only help!
+Before doing anything, think about which medical specialties you’re most interested in.
+It will be easier to find the right physicians to shadow if you have specific specialties in mind.
+That being said, you might get an opportunity to work with someone in a field you didn’t think you’d be interested in.
+Don’t pass on such opportunities—they can only add to your perspective!

-Then google around to find hospitals and clinics near you where you might be able to shadow.
-One of the best ways to find a particular physician is to reach out to him/her directly.
-Physicians are almost always happy to have potential future physicians work with them.
-You can send an email and express your interest in shadowing him/her.
+After you’ve got a specialty or two in mind, use Google to find hospitals and clinics near you where you might be able to shadow.
+One of the best ways to find a particular physician to shadow is to reach out directly with a cold call or cold email.
+Physicians are often happy to have potential future physicians working with them.
+You can send an email and express your interest in shadowing.

-There are some things you can and should do, and there are some things you definitely should be careful not to do when shadowing:
+There are some things you can and should do when shadowing a doctor, and there are some things you definitely should be careful not to do when shadowing: